pagenoare/qTorrent/README.md

 # qTorrent

-qTorrent is a simple app, which allows you to add torrents to your torrent app, whithout using browser.
+qTorrent is a simple app, which allows you to add torrents to your torrent app, without using browser.

 ## Currently supported sites